Funeral Directors Category: West Midlands

 - Local celebrants – If you and your friends and family want someone to help with a ceremony, then they can put you in contact with exceptional celebrants or ministers.

-- Vehicle – The Natural Undertaking car is a white Chrysler Grand Voyager with room for you to travel alongside the coffin if you want.
+- Vehicles – The stylish white eco-friendly Leaf electric hearse, or the original white Chrysler Grand Voyager.
 If you’d prefer a traditional hearse or alternative means of transport they can organise this for you.

 - Website – Lovely website, really reflects the ethos and values of the company.
 Lots of information but easy to digest, laid out in a logical, straightforward way and written in plain English.